msm8916-mainline/qhypstub/README.md

 implement some custom approach instead, but the idea is similar...)

-It looks like there is a bug in the PSCI implementation within TZ that causes all other CPU cores to be started in aarch32 state, unless we invoke its SMC for the initial state switch to aarch64 (shown in the very first diagram!).
+It looks like there is a bug in the PSCI implementation within TZ that causes all other CPU cores to be started in aarch32 state, unless the SMC for the initial state switch to aarch64 is invoked (shown in the very first diagram!).
 Of course, since we control [qhypstub] we could simply ignore if TZ tells us to jump to some entry point in aarch32 state, and always assume aarch64.
 But overall, the TZ implementation is proprietary and there is no way to tell if not making TZ aware of the state switch causes other problems later on.

 #### Exception level ping-pong
-To avoid the bug entirely, we need to invoke the SMC for the state switch in TZ at least once.
+To avoid the bug entirely, the SMC for the state switch in TZ must be invoked at least once.
 This will make TZ aware that EL1 will be running in aarch64 execution state from then on.
 Unfortunately, TZ does not involve the hypervisor when doing the state switch.
-Even if we invoke the SMC from [qhypstub] (in EL2), TZ will attempt to return in EL1.
+Even if the SMC is invoked from [qhypstub] (in EL2), TZ will attempt to return in EL1.
 Oh well. :(

 What we need is some kind of "exception level ping-pong", a way to jump back to EL2